cb-agr/agriPlot/README.md

 text(myTests,"blocks",cex=0.5)
 ```

-In the plot below, each test is it's own repsective polygon feature.
-It's a nice visual representation of your field trial.
+In the figure below, the plots associated with each test are enclosed in their own repsective polygon.
+This is one method for a nice visualization of a field trial layout.
+The output from this function can also be used as a masking layer for a raster input.

 <img src="/Users/christopherbach/OneDrive/Development/agriPlot/Images/block_tests_example.png" alt="fieldBook Blocking example" height=500px>